polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 14. In File Explorer, navigate to the C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\strings folder.

-15. Open the file **resources.resjson** in Notepad, modify its content so it matches the following, save, and close the file:
+15. Open the file **resources.json** in Notepad, modify its content so it matches the following, save, and close the file:

     ```
     {